 1 Registration Forms

-Please ensure that you complete the Registration form/s for all members of your party have been received one month prior to course.
+Please ensure that you complete the Registration form/s for all members of your party and this must have been received one month prior to course.

 1.2 Arrival/joining instructions

-As a general rule we ask you to arrive in Salcombe in time to catch a launch out to Island Spirit at 1700 hrs from Batson Creek slipway, known as Town Slip (post code TQ8 8NJ).
-Our launch, Duncan, will take you out to where ‘Island Spirit’ is moored.
+As a general rule we ask you to arrive in Salcombe in time to catch a Water Taxi out to Island Spirit, mooring No. 198 in the "BAG" at 1900 hrs. from Batson Creek slipway, known as Town Slip (post code TQ8 8NJ).
+Your instructor will be on board to welcome you abord.
+The Water Taxi will take you out to where ‘Island Spirit’ is moored in the Bag.
 Any wet weather clothing that you have pre ordered will be available onboard ‘Island Spirit’.
-On arrival you will have a safety briefing and passage planning session with your skipper followed by a light supper.

 Pickup Point Map